This is an article I wrote for the ‘Curdridge Parish News’ in 2013 :

 It was also believed that the Witch could turn herself into an animal, most frequently a large white hare.
-It was decided that, as a witch, she could not be allowed to live.
-The hare was tracked down and shot with a silver bullet – the only way to kill a witch – and Kate Hunt was later found at her home where she died of wounds.
+It was decided that she could not be allowed to live.
+The hare was tracked down and shot with a silver bullet – the only way to kill a witch.
+Kate Hunt was afterwards found at her home mortally wounded and she then died.

 There is also a ghost story associated with the Witch.
 A lady riding in a carriage with friends near where Kate Hunt used to live saw a woman wearing a red cloak, but no one else saw her and it was agreed that such a cloak was an unusual sight.
 However, it seems that many years before it had indeed been common for elderly women to wear red cloaks.